Thyroid Cancer: Introduction

 Papillary carcinoma.
 This is the most common type.
 It affects women more than men.

 Follicular carcinoma.
-This more aggressive form accounts for about 10% of all cases of thyroid cancer.
+This is a more aggressive form of thyroid cancer.
+It accounts for about 10% of all

 Medullary thyroid carcinoma.
-This rare type produces a lot of calcitonin and tends to spread.
+This is a rare type of thyroid cancer.
+It produces a lot of calcitonin and tends

 Most thyroid changes are not cancer

-Changes in the thyroid gland are often easy to see.
-Lumps or bumps, called nodules,
+Changes in the thyroid gland are often easy to see and feel.
+Lumps or bumps, called

-are common.
+nodules, are common.
 They may not need to be treated.
 Not all of them are cancer.
-Growths that

-are not cancer don’t spread from the thyroid to other parts of your body.
-But cancer
+Growths that are not cancer don’t spread from the thyroid to other parts of your body.

 Thyroid adenomas are small nodules that start in the cell layer that lines the inner